aberke/hot-finger/README.md

 Pull Requests?
 ---
-Yes Please -- I'm a Go n00b

-I wanted to play with Go and heat it up.
+Yes Please -- play with Go and heat it up.